Florida’s Move Over Law Adjusted to Keep Bicyclists Safe

 A victim’s own negligence can influence how much compensation they might collect after a bicycle accident in Florida.
 For example, maybe a victim is filing a claim or lawsuit to pursue compensation after a bike accident.
 Perhaps this accident primarily resulted from another party’s negligence.

 However, maybe they were violating Florida’s bicyclist laws in some capacity when the accident occurred.
 It could be argued that their injuries would have been less severe had they followed the law.
 This can reduce the amount of compensation they might recover.
+Consider discussing your legal options with an experienced bicycle accident lawyer so you can determine how much money you can get after your accident.

 In general, though, it is encouraging to see states like Florida proactively addressing bicycle safety concerns.
 It may be too early to know for certain how these adjustments will affect the safety of bicyclists on Florida’s roads.
 But, if they work as intended, the rate of bicycle accidents should go down in the coming years.